t2k/backbone.marionette-RequireJS/readme.markdown

 I have to say, it might be better to place all JS into one folder and prepend the MVC attrib to the file name.  ie **js\Model.book.js, js\View.book.js vs js\Models\book.js, js\Views\book.js**
 This way when loading files in your IDE you will have unique file names in your editor's buffer.
 Just a thought to consider as your modular apps grow large.
 It's a matter of preference and alot depends upon the indivual developers and the

-NEXT STEPS:  using r.js to optimize build and unit testing.
-Both new to me...
+# Using RequireJS build Optimizer r.js
+[!!]
+Speed page load by using r.js optimizer to compress/minimize/uglify your main.js file.
+Eliminate all the server requests to one.

+Use

 Big shout-out to [Cloud9 IDE](https://c9.io) and Google Chrome Extension [Cloud 9 Button for Github](https://chrome.google.com/webstore/detail/gkddhhofgajgmgfebhaiihlahjmjkmph) one click to clone/edit any github repo.
 Fantastic!